National Democracy (Spain): History

 The party was formed in January 1995 by members of the far-right groups CEDADE and the Juntas Españolas.
 CEDADE had been a neo-Nazi group led by the prominent fascist figure and Nazi collaborator Léon Degrelle.
 The Juntas Españolas had been a far-right party, which attempted to copy the image and strategy of the French National Front.

 The party's first president was Juan Enrique Peligro Robledo.
 Later, Manuel Canduela, a founding member of the neo-Nazi musical group Division 250, became président in 2004.
 He had previously directed the party's youth wing, the Democracia Nacional Joven.

 In July 2013, the ND joined forces with La Falange, Alianza Nacional, Nudo Patriota Español and the Spanish Catholic Movement in the La España en Marcha initiative; that year, on Catalonia's national day, members of those parties staged altercations at the Blanquerna Cultural Center of Catalonia to protest Catalan independence.

 The party was a founding member of the far-right European political party, the Alliance for Peace and Freedom, which was founded in 2015 with other members including Forza Nuova and the National Democratic Party of Germany.

 In 2019, National Democracy formed an electoral coalition, ADÑ Identidad Española, with FE-JONS, Spanish Alternative and La Falange to contend in the 2019 European Parliament election in Spain.

 Ideology

 The party has been described by Spanish political observers as far-right, adopting many of the features of the Nouvelle Droite movement.
-The party espouses anti-immigration rhetoric and xenophobia directed towards non-Spanish citizens.
+The party espouses anti-immigrant rhetoric and xenophobia directed towards non-Spanish citizens.
 In territorial politics, it defends the unity of Spain, is staunchly nationalist and opposes Catalan independence.
 The party is eurosceptic and supports the dissolution of the European Union.